 While there are different eligibility criteria for each support measure, all three require business owners to demonstrate at least a 30 percent decline in turnover across a minimum fortnightly period within the Greater Sydney lockdown (which began 26 June 2021), compared to one of three options: the same period in 2019, the same period in 2020, or the fortnight immediately before 26 June 2021.

-Accountants and BAS agents, your eligible small business clients will need you to provide a letter that verifies this drop in turnover (you can use this template here).
+Accountants and BAS agents, your eligible small business clients will need you to provide a letter that verifies this drop in turnover.
 To help you calculate this decline, Xero has created a COVID-19 Business Support tool.

 Applications for the COVID-19 business grant close Friday 1 October, while some JobSaver and micro-business grant recipients may need to re-confirm their eligibility or notify Service NSW if they’re no longer eligible to receive payments by Sunday 3 October.